-Once you have figured out your business’s resource demands, the next step is to determine how much control you want to exert over your VPS – to decide between an Unmanaged, Managed, or Semi-Managed plan.
+Once you have figured out your business’s resource demands, the next step is to determine how much control you want to exert over your VPS – to decide between an Unmanaged or Managed plan.

 With an Unmanaged VPS, you are responsible for everything.
 The only thing the host does is keep the network connected and the VPS running.
-If you have a tech-savvy employee base or a decent-sized IT department, an Unmanaged plan is probably a good choice, as you possess the technical knowhow to manage security, software configuration, and patching.
+If you have a tech-savvy employee base or a decent-sized IT department, an Unmanaged plan can be an option for you, as you possess the technical knowhow to manage all things software.

 A Managed VPS lets you take more of a hands-off approach.
 The VPS is available for whatever functionality you require, but the host takes care of the technical side of things, making this an ideal choice if you are not tech-savvy.
 Although the specific services vary between hosts, most managed options will see the host taking care of software installation, server configuration, patches and updates, security, and general troubleshooting.